Preview campaign 25

 Mission 21

-Mission 21 is engaged in 20 countries in Africa, Asia and Latin America in the context of sustainable development cooperation and humanitarian aid for peacebuilding, education, health, food sovereignty and income generation.
-In this way, we contribute to the achievement of the UN Sustainable Development Goals.
-This worldwide commitment is combined with programs for intercultural exchange and interreligious cooperation as well as the promotion of understanding for global interrelationships.
-Our services are open to all people, regardless of religion, origin or gender.
+Mission 21 is active in 15 countries in Africa, Asia and Latin America as part of sustainable development cooperation and humanitarian aid for peacebuilding, education, health, food sovereignty and against violence against women and children.
+In this way, we are helping to achieve the UN Sustainable Development Goals.
+This worldwide commitment is combined in our work as an international learning community with programs for transcultural exchange and interreligious cooperation, as well as promoting an understanding of global interrelationships.
+Our offer is open to all people, regardless of religion, origin or gender.

 South Sudan